openwallet-foundation/owl-agent-test-harness/docs/README.md

 This web site shows the current status of Aries Interoperability.

 The latest interoperability test results are provided below.
-Each item is for a test runset, a combination of Aries agents and frameworks running a subset of the overall tests in the repository.
-The subset of tests run represent the set of tests expected to be supported by the combination of components being tested.
+Each item is for a test runset, a combination of Aries agents and frameworks running a subset (see scope and exceptions) of the overall tests in the repository.
+The subset of tests run represent the set of tests expected to be supported by the combination of components being tested, with a narrative on the scope on the details page.

 The following test agents are currently included in the runsets: